-On the other hand, improvement in school environmental conditions can have significant positive impacts***.
-In one study "children in classrooms with higher outdoor air ventilation rates scored 14 to 15% higher on standardized tests than children in classrooms with lower outdoor air ventilation rates****."
+On the other hand, improvement in school environmental conditions can have significant positive impacts3,4,5,6,7.
+In one study "children in classrooms with higher outdoor air ventilation rates scored 14 to 15 percent higher on standardized tests than children in classrooms with lower outdoor air ventilation rates8."

 In addition to wellness and the advancement of the core educational mission, attention to environmental quality can improve the financial health of Ohio's schools.
-In a study of classroom ventilation rates (VRs) and student illness absences in California elementary schools, researchers estimated that "increasing classroom VRs from the California average (4 l/s-person) to the state standard would decrease illness absences by 3.4%, increase attendance-linked funding to schools by $33 million annually, and increase costs by only $4 million*****."
+In a study of classroom ventilation rates (VRs) and student illness absences in California elementary schools, researchers estimated that "increasing classroom VRs from the California average (4 l/s-person) to the state standard would decrease illness absences by 3.4 percent, increase attendance-linked funding to schools by $33 million annually, and increase costs by only $4 million9."

-OSHEN (Ohio Schools' Healthy Environment Network) Complete registration below to join the communications network consisting of Ohio schools, major educational organizations, and other interested stakeholders throughout the state.
-The purpose of this network is to receive public comment about the updated guidelines, offer training, and provide collaboration for the sharing of information related to school environmental health.
+OSHEN (Ohio Schools' Healthy Environment Network) Click on OSHEN Registration button to join the communications network consisting of Ohio schools, major educational organizations, and other interested stakeholders throughout the state.

 Local health departments who wish to have their carbon dioxide meters calibrated can do so by shipping the devices to ODH.
 The devices must be shipped in a manner in which they can be tracked and sent to the mailing address contained on this page.